 To determine how much you are willing to invest in purchasing a property, consider total expenses, available assets and additional expenses associated with property ownership.
 Take into account whether you'll need to perform renovations, as well as costs for furnishing and ongoing expenses like property management and maintenance.

 While you can secure a mortgage for a vacation home investment, you'll usually need a larger down payment than on your first property.
-Consider whether you have the savings for a downpayment or plan to pay for the property in cash.
+Consider whether you have the savings for a down payment or plan to pay for the property in cash.

-3. Understanding Local Regulations and Restrictions
+3. Understand Local Regulations and Restrictions

 Familiarizing yourself with local zoning laws is essential.
 Perform due diligence to determine whether you can use the desired property for short-term rentals and what permits you'll need.
 Check short-term rental regulations in the chosen location to understand limitations and risks.